Category: Flatbread Blog and News

 In general, Armenians don’t need a special occasion to eat lavash.
 You can find lavash next to other ordinary types of bread at usual Armenian table.
 In many cases, lavash even is used much more often.

 The reason for this is the special dishes that include lavash and no other bread can replace it.
 One of the most popular Armenian traditional dishes – khash, is a unique one, as Armenians used to eat it only after crumbling dried lavash into the broth.
+Learn more about this tradition in our history of khash post

 Except of being a food to eat, lavash also plays a symbolic meaning in Armenian culture.
 It’s no surprise that it symbolizes Armenia itself for foreigners.
 For Armenians lavash symbolizes prosperous and peaceful family.